Open Access

 In the present study, the performance of two-lobe hole-entry hybrid journal bearing has been analyzed by considering the combined effects of surface texturing on bearing surface and behaviour of couple stress lubricant.
 On the basis of computed results in present study, the following conclusions are summarized:

-• The use of couple stress lubricant, two-lobe (δ = 1.1) bearing and textured surface on hole-entry hybrid journal bearing gives higher values of minimum fluid film thickness over the Newtonian lubricant lubricated circular non-textured journal bearing.
+• The use of couple stress lubricant, two-lobe (δ = 1.1) bearing and textured surface on hole-entry hybrid journal bearing gives higher values of minimum fluid film thickness Mathematical equation over the Newtonian lubricant lubricated circular non-textured journal bearing.
 It means the couple stress lubricant lubricated textured two-lobe journal bearing can sustain higher value of external load than that of non-textured circular journal bearing lubricating with Newtonian Lubricant.

 Conflicts of interest